 - Help them back in the boat (their life jacket with handles will come in handy for this)

-Your plan for what to do might change based on what type of boat you're on — sailboats take longer to maneuver back to a dog that's fallen over board, so practicing your dog's come-when-called in the water can be really helpful.
+Your plan for what to do might change based on what type of boat you're on — sailboats take longer to maneuver back to a dog that's fallen overboard, so practicing your dog's come-when-called in the water can be really helpful.
 Motorboats can double back more quickly to get closer to the dog to pull them out of the water, but you don't want your dog getting close to the engine rotors.
-Make sure you've got a plan for any overboard pups, make sure they're wearing a PFD (life jacket), and make sure everyone on board knows what to do.
+Make sure you've got a plan for any overboard pups, make sure they're wearing a well-fitted dog life jacket, and make sure everyone on board knows what to do.

 Dog Boating Gear & Supplies